Linaro/lava/doc/v2/usecaseone.rst

 Each YAML file can have a different name or the name can be shared amongst many YAML files at which point those files form one test definition, irrespective of what each YAML file actually does.
 Sharing the name means that the results of the test definition always show up under the same test name.
-Whilst this can be useful, be aware that if you subsequently re-use one of the YAML files sharing a name in a test which does not use the other YAML files sharing the same name, there will be gaps in your data.
+While this can be useful, be aware that if you subsequently re-use one of the YAML files sharing a name in a test which does not use the other YAML files sharing the same name, there will be gaps in your data.
 When the filter is later